4-3 Defense Explained (Fronts & Coverage Guide)

 Finally, he will usually be relied upon to cover the tight end or potentially a back out of the backfield.

-The “Will” linebacker generally plays on the weak side and has more freedom than the other LBs.
-Of the three backers, the Will is most likely blitzing and is normally responsible for guarding against the screen.
+The “Will” linebacker (also known as the weak side linebacker) generally plays on the weak side and has more freedom than the other LBs.
+Of the three backers, Will is most likely blitzing and is normally responsible for guarding against the screen, reverses, or any weak side runs.
 Generally, they also have heavier coverage responsibilities.

 There are many Will linebackers in the NFL that are former safeties because of this.